andreatta-ale/analixText/article/paper.md

     affiliation: 1

 affiliations:
-  - name: Graduate Program of Materials Science and Engineering, University of Caxias do Sul, Brazil
+  - name: Universidade de Caxias do Sul, 95070-560, Caxias do SUl, RS, Brazil
     index: 1

-  - name: Biotechnology Institute, University of Caxias do Sul, Brazil
-    index: 2
-date: 15 July 2024
+date: 29 July 2024
 bibliography: paper.bib
 ---

 # Summary

-Generating, plotting, and analyzing signal data is time-consuming.
+Generating, plotting, and analyzing sensor's data is time-consuming.
 In a context where the demand for rapid diagnostics is increasing, the assistance of intelligent processes that abstract a significant portion of the work is essential.
-Analix is software that reads frequency data generated when magnetoelastic sensors are subjected to an environment containing an external agent (such as SARS-CoV-2).
+Analix is software that performs the analysis of data from magnetoelastic sensors subjected to an environment containing an external agent (such as SARS-CoV-2 virus).
 Magnetoelastic sensors have a fundamental vibration frequency, which decreases as their mass increases.
-Functionalized magnetoelastic sensors with an active surface were divided into test and control groups in controlled experiments.
-The test sensors were exposed to a medium containing recombinant protein of SARS-CoV-2, and their vibration frequency was collected using a network analyzer, as well as the result of collecting vibrations from the control sensors.
-The Analix software compared the results, proposing a safe and fast way to diagnose the presence or absence of an external agent.
+In developing magnetoelastic sensors with an active surface, these are divided into test and control groups.
+The test sensors are exposed to a medium containing recombinant protein of SARS-CoV-2, and their response in frequency spaceis registered.
+Control sensors are tested the same way, but exposed to a medium without the recombinant protein, so no major resonant frequency change is expected.
+The Analix software precisely determined the sensors' resonant frequency, this allow a safe and fast way to diagnose the presence of an external agent.
 A machine learning classifier generated a portable model applicable to different scenarios.
 This work demonstrates the construction of the analysis routine until the final model.

 # Statement of need

-The primary objective of this project is to develop software for analyzing data from magnetoelastic sensors, focusing on the efficient detection of pathogens.
-The software aims to provide a robust tool for rapidly and accurately identifying pathogens that threaten public health, such as viruses and bacteria, that pose threats to public health, using advanced techniques such as statistical data analysis and machine learning algorithms.
+The primary objective of this work is to develop software for analyzing data from magnetoelastic sensors, focusing on the efficient detection of pathogens.
+The software aims to provide a robust tool for rapidly and accurately identifying pathogens that threaten public health, such as viruses and bacteria, using advanced techniques such as statistical data analysis and machine learning algorithms.

-The relevance of this approach is evident when considering the backdrop of the pandemic scenario that developed between 2020 and 2022, which continues to manifest its effects today, in addition to the increase in dengue cases in Brazil.
+The relevance of this approach is evident when considering the backdrop of the pandemic scenario that developed between 2020 and 2022, which continues to manifest its effects even today.
 Such a context has demonstrated the need for tools that enable the rapid diagnosis of certain diseases, such as COVID-19 and other viral infections, to be obtained swiftly, with high detection efficiency and at a reduced cost.

-To achieve this overarching goal, the project sets specific targets that include:
-- evaluating data from functionalized magnetoelastic sensors to detect the presence of recombinant protein of SARS-CoV-2;
-- developing a predictive model based on the fitting of data curves from a network analyzer;
-- establishing a system capable of assessing the presence or absence of recombinant proteins with high precision, employing a machine learning classifier algorithm in a Jupyter Notebook.
+To achieve this overarching goal, the project aims to evaluate data from functionalized magnetoelastic sensors to detect the presence of recombinant protein of SARS-CoV-2 and to develop a predictive model, using Extreme Gradient Boosting algorithm on resonant frequency data from these sensors, capable of assessing the presence of recombinant proteins with high precision.